AI4Finance-Foundation/.github/profile/README.md

 ## Donate an open-source project to our AI4Finance community

-**Xiao-Yang**: Dear open-source developpers, if you expect a community to help maintain your open-source projects in the intersection of AI/ML, data science, and finance.
+Dear open-source developpers,

+If you expect a community to help maintain your open-source projects in the intersection of AI/ML, data science, and finance.
 We welcome your donation.

 We are an open finance community, running by an alliance among Columbia University, New York University, Princeton University, Purdue University, Northwesten University,...(the list is growing).

 I look forward to working closely with you, learning from you, and exchanging information with you!

+Sincerely,

+**Xiao-Yang**